Unbiased Statistical Estimation and Valid Confidence Intervals Under Differential Privacy: Introduction

+We introduce a general-purpose meta-algorithm that allows an analyst to take any estimator that is (1) unbiased in the non-private setting and (2) has ``nice'' properties under the bootstrap and produce a version that satisfies DP and, with high probability, is unbiased and produces valid confidence intervals or a valid confidence region.
+Our results hold under the central (or trusted curator) model of DP.

+Our algorithm can be split into three distinct steps, each of which we explain in detail in Section~\ref{section:algorithm_overview}.
+First, we use the Bag of Little Bootstraps (BLB) algorithm (Algorithm~\ref*{appendix:alg:blb}) developed by~\citet{KTSJ14} to produce estimates of the mean and covariance of the sampling distribution of the non-private estimator.

-These guarantees hold under the following assumptions.
-First, the BLB applied to the estimator must approximate the sampling distribution of the estimator well (Assumption~\ref{assump:blb_approx}).
-Then, for both the mean and covariance distribution induced by the BLB, the analyst must provide a distribution that is heavier-tailed (Definition~\ref{defn:heavier_tails} and Assumption~\ref{assump:user_heavier_tailed}), as well as give bounds on the mean (Assumption~\ref{assump:initial_parameter_bounds}) and covariance (Assumption~\ref{assump:initial_covariance_bounds}) of the induced distribution.
-We argue that these conditions are rather natural, and we demonstrate how the properties of the CoinPress algorithm allow the analyst to get good performance even when they set the aforementioned bounds very conservatively.
+Second, we privately estimate the mean of each set of BLB estimates (both the means and covariances) using a modified version of the CoinPress private mean estimation algorithm (Algorithm~\ref*{appendix:alg:hd_mean_est} \citep{BDKU20}).
+For both the mean and covariance distributions induced by the BLB, the analyst must provide a distribution that is heavier-tailed (Definition~\ref*{appendix:defn:heavier_tails} and Assumption~\ref{assump:user_heavier_tailed}), as well as give bounds on the mean (Assumption~\ref{assump:initial_parameter_bounds}) and covariance (Assumption~\ref{assump:initial_covariance_bounds}) of the induced distribution.
+Under these conditions, this step produces parameter estimates which are unbiased and follow a multivariate Gaussian distribution with known covariance (Theorem~\ref{theorem:mean_est_form}).
+We argue that these conditions are natural and demonstrate how the properties of the CoinPress algorithm allow the analyst to get good performance even when they set the aforementioned bounds very conservatively.

+Although our use of CoinPress in this way guarantees that DP is satisfied with respect to the BLB estimates, this guarantee also holds for the underlying sensitive data over which the BLB estimates were calculated.
+This fact follows from noting that combining the BLB with an aggregation step that satisfies DP (such as CoinPress) falls under the purview of the Sample \& Aggregate framework developed in~\citet{NRS07}.

-We employ a multivariate extension of the precision-weighting technique to improve CoinPress' estimates (Theorem~\ref{theorem:precision_weighting}).
-While precision-weighting is a well-known technique in the meta-analysis literature, we give, to the best of our knowledge, the first proof of multivariate optimality, which may be of independent interest.
+Third, we combine the estimated parameters using precision weighting to produce final mean and covariance estimates (Theorems~\ref{thm:tilde_theta} and~\ref{theorem:tilde_Sigma}), which are used to calculate a valid confidence region/intervals (Theorem~\ref{theorem:general_cr_high_prob}).
+We do so via a multivariate extension of the precision-weighting technique to improve CoinPress' estimates (Theorem~\ref{theorem:precision_weighting}).
+While precision-weighting is a well-known technique in the meta-analysis literature~\cite{Coc54}, we give, to the best of our knowledge, the first proof of multivariate optimality, which may be of independent interest.
+This step maintains the privacy guarantees of the CoinPress algorithm because differential privacy is preserved under postprocessing (Lemma~\ref{lemma:zcdp_postprocessing}).